 Mahaka Radio Integra introduced the Drive-In Concert event presented by Berlian Entertaintment with Mata Elang Production and Mahaka Radio Integra that this event certainly put forward mandatory health protocols and must be followed by all visitors starting from the committee in charge.
 Dino Hamid who is creative & project director of Berlian Entertainment said New Live!
 Experience is a fun musical performance that can be witnessed by behind the wheel of the car, this will certainly provide a sense of security and comfort because it is applied health protocols and maintain distance such as physical distancing.
 Mahaka Radio Integra itself introduces New Live!
 Experience Drive-In Concert performances that adhere to safety and health protocols which are the main requirements that must be adhered to and carried out by all parties on duty to the audience who attend the show with a sense of security and comfort.
 Mahaka Radio Integra also informed fans of this Drive-In Concert that, This Drive-In Concert gives performances from famous musicians (Anisa, 2020).

 Mahaka Radio Integra introduced this Drive-In Concert hoping to introduce Drive-In Concert into a new way of enjoying the world of music in this pandemic era.
 Mahaka Radio Integra said the audience could watch the concert by enjoying the image of the singer from the large LED screen on stage.
 The sound in enjoying the songs performed by the musicians will be channeled with radio waves.
 Mahaka Radio Integra itself urges music lovers to monitor this information from local radio such as Mustang 88.0 FM, JAK!
 101 FM and so on (Anisa, 2020).
-The existence of marketing using Mahaka Radio Integra conducted by Berlian Entertainment is so that the public can enjoy the showbiz industry to still exist and can contribute to the implementation of physical distancing with drive-in concerts.
+The existence of marketing & delivering concert using Mahaka Radio Integra conducted by Berlian Entertainment is so that the public can enjoy the showbiz industry to still exist and can contribute to the implementation of physical distancing with drive-in concerts.
 Mahaka Radio Integra said that this drive-in concert event is built with the concept and technical audience can enjoy live shows from the car directly in accordance with applicable protocols.
 Mahaka Radio Integra said that this drive-in concert is a new experience moment in the new normal era.

-Construction of Mahaka Radio Integra Broadcasting Role In Marketing Drive-In Concert Event In Pandemic Era
+Construction of Mahaka Radio Integra Broadcasting Role In Marketing & Delivering Drive-In Concert Event In Pandemic Era

 From a number of online media such as Beritasatu, Kompas.com, JakartaPost, and Tribunews are media that are interested in the news of issues in the environment related to the Drive-In Concert Event in the Pandemic Era.
 As a media interested in the Event Drive-In Concert In the Pandemic Era there are several news related to the event.
-From the results of the analysis on the construction of the role of broadcasting Mahaka Radio Integra in marketing Event Drive-In Concert In the Pandemic Era, journalists with news using analysis tools Framing Gamson and Modigliani Model.
+From the results of the analysis on the construction of the role of broadcasting Mahaka Radio Integra in marketing & delivering Event Drive-In Concert In the Pandemic Era, journalists with news using analysis tools Framing Gamson and Modigliani Model.
 The number of frames found can be presented with the following tables.

 Table 1.
 Frame : Explanation of the Drive-In Concert